 But despite Holmes’s statement that Phylos wouldn’t be competing with cannabis breeders, this February, he told a crowd at the Benzinga Cannabis Capital Conference that this was always the plan and that Phylos’s new cannabis strains would soon be the top of the line.

 “It’s like corn was 80 years ago, it’s just not a developed crop,” Holmes told the crowd of investors, in a video from Benzinga published on their YouTube page.
+[Editor’s Note: The video of Holmes’ speech at Benzinga has since been taken down from YouTube.]
 “And one thing it’s been hard for people to wrap their heads around is that the cannabis in this industry is going to be incredible, but compared to how it’s going to be in a few years, it actually kind of sucks right now.”

 Holmes went on to say in a few years, all of the cannabis on today’s market would be replaced by optimized plants.
 He said those plants will be completely resistant to molds and mildew, while having their water consumption dialed in for whatever climate they will be grown in.